The Cyclades · Milos

 South coast

-The cult swim — accessed by a near-vertical wooden ladder + rope down a fissure in the cliff.
+The cult swim, reached by a near-vertical wooden ladder + rope down a fissure in the cliff.
 Small turquoise cove, no facilities, no service.
-If you're not steady, skip it.
-The drone shot isn't worth the ankle.
+If you're not steady, skip it; the drone shot isn't worth the ankle.

 Ladder access